 Religion: Applicants whose religion prevents a child from receiving medical care are not accepted.

-What is a adoption evaluation?
-When should we start the adoption evaluation?
-What is the cost of a adoption evaluation?
+What is a home study?
+When should we start the home study process?
+What is the cost of a home study?

 The home study is a written report of the evidenced based findings of an Adoption worker who has met with the applicants.
 Topics that are discussed and documented are your childhood, education, employment history, home history, criminal backgrounds, medical history, abuse history, citizenship, relationships, religion, references and etc. This occurs in two different visits, one meeting will occur in the applicant's home and the other will be in our agency.
 Other people living in the home will be interviewed.
 The adoption evaluation is provided to the courts, and helps to determine if a stable environment exists for an adoptive placement.